gu-benites/studio/app_docs/task-sidebar.md

         - [x] Language (Opens Language Selector sub-menu within the User Account Menu section)
         - [x] Help Center (Link to `/help`)
         - [x] Sign Out (Opens Logout Confirmation Modal)
-    - [x] Subtask: User Account Menu (and its sub-menus like Language Selector) closes automatically if the main sidebar is collapsed/closed (e.g. via pin toggle or mobile close).
+    - [x] Subtask: User Account Menu (and its sub-menus like Language Selector) closes automatically if the main sidebar is collapsed/closed (e.g., via pin toggle on desktop or mobile close).
-    - [ ] Subtask: Clicking a navigation item within the User Account Menu (e.g., Settings, Help) or an action that opens a modal (My Subscription, Sign Out) closes the User Account Menu section.
-If the sidebar was auto-expanded for the menu, it also collapses the sidebar (desktop).
+    - [x] Subtask: Clicking a navigation item within the User Account Menu (e.g., Settings, Help) or an action that opens a modal (My Subscription, Sign Out) closes the User Account Menu section.
+On Desktop, this action also collapses and unpins the sidebar.
 On mobile, this action closes the entire sidebar.

 ## 3. Language Selection (within User Account Menu)